Enrique1987/databricks/01_02_Data_Engineer_Professional/Data-Enginner-Professional-Theorie.md

  each node has a fully copy of the smaller DataFrame in memory and can perform the join locally without any network shuffling.
 This can significantly speed up the join operation.

 **Streaming vs Auto Load**
-Streaming is a method of processing data in real-time as it's generated, without waiting for batch intervals.
-Auto-load, especially in the context of cloud data platforms like Databricks, refers to the automatic detection and ingestion of new data into the system, often combined with both batch and streaming processing methods.
+*Streaming* is a method of processing data in real-time as it's generated, without waiting for batch intervals. *Auto-load*, especially in the context of cloud data platforms like Databricks, refers to the automatic detection and ingestion of new data into the system, often combined with both batch and streaming processing methods.